 Here’s the simian scoop.

 Amy Kerwin founded Primates Incorporated in 2004 while working with 97 rhesus monkeys for five years in a laboratory at the University of Wisconsin.
-She resigned in 2004 and has been volunteering for Primates Incorporated ever since.
+She thought the least laboratories and society could do is give back to the monkeys whenever possible by retiring them into enriching and spacious sanctuaries.
+She began networking with labs who had retirement programs in place and discovered existing sanctuaries often had to turn away laboratories due to funding and space constraints.
+Since her work environment did not believe in primate retirement, she resigned in 2004 to focus on Primates Incorporated and has been networking and volunteering ever since.
 As a result of the paper she wrote in 2006 entitled “Overcoming the Barriers to the Retirement of Old and New World Monkeys from Research Facilities,” she is contacted by 1-2 researchers annually asking for advice on how to best retire their monkeys.

 She also believes that, by reporting success stories and by retiring monkeys whenever possible, the number of monkeys retired from research facilities will increase and the act of retiring monkeys from research will become more of a common practice.

 View our Sanctuary page for information on our location and building structure information.

 View our Residents page to view species of monkeys that we will be housing, once buildings are constructed.

 $385,000 will cover the construction of our first primate sanctuary enclosure (spacious indoor greenhouse environments attached to outdoor enclosures that will house up to 15 monkeys), a house for animal care staff, a waste-storage/composting site, a perimeter fence (required by the USDA), and six months of operating costs.

 To serve as a prototype for other communities to establish their own sustainable sanctuaries so that the thousands of primates who have a chance at retirement can live at a peaceful and spacious sanctuary.